 A person writing a proposal must be able to determine if they are writing a solicited or unsolicited proposal.
-Solicited proposals are more likely to get a favorable response than an unsolicited proposal.
-To a large extent, avoid writing unsolicited proposal, except it it is very necessary.
+Solicited proposals are more likely to get a favourable response than an unsolicited proposal.
+To a large extent, avoid writing an unsolicited proposal, except if it is very necessary.
 Study your target donor, some specify in clear terms that do not consider unsolicited proposals.
 If that is the case, please do not send any to them.

 Tip #9: Shake off the Laziness and write

-This is the most serious problem facing organizations that desire to make positive change in the society.
+This is the most serious problem facing organizations that desire to make a positive change in society.
 Honestly, good proposals require painstaking efforts.
 However, it is wrong to assume that one good proposal will appeal to every donor.
-There are no one size fits all proposals.
+There is no one size fits all proposals.
 Avoid laziness and prepare a really good proposal for each donor.
-The benefit of doing this is that the skill to develop great proposals improve and the chances to get a favorable response also grows.by : Michael Ukwuma
+The benefit of doing this is that the skill to develop great proposals improve and the chances to get a favourable response also grows.by : Michael Ukwuma